appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 This specification defines a mechanism by which a transmitter of a Security Event Token (SET) {{RFC8417}} can deliver multiple SETs to an intended SET Recipient via HTTP POST {{RFC7231}} over TLS in a single POST call. {{RFC8935}} focuses on the delivery of the single SET to the receiver.
 This specification builds onto {{RFC8935}} to transmit multiple SETs to the receiver in a single POST call.

-Multi-push SET delivery is intended to help in following scenarios:
+Push-Based delivery for multiple SETs is intended to help in following scenarios:

 - The transmitter of the SET has multiple outstanding SETs to be communicated to the receiver
 - The transmitter wants to reduce the number of outbound calls to the same receiver to optimize performance, avoid being ratelimited when number of SETs to be communicated is high
 - The receiver wants to optimize processing multiple SETs

-Multi-push specification will handle all the usecases and scenarios for the {{RFC8935}} and make it more extensible to support multiple SETs per one outbound POST call.
+This specification will handle all the usecases and scenarios for the {{RFC8935}} and make it more extensible to support multiple SETs per one outbound POST call.

 Similar to {{RFC8935}} this specification makes mechanism for exchanging configuration metadata such as endpoint URLs, cryptographic keys, and possible implementation constraints such as buffer size limitations between the transmitter and recipient is out of scope.

-# Multi-Push Endpoint
+# Push endpoint to receive multiple SETs

-Each Receiver that supports this specification MUST support a "multi-push" endpoint.
+Each Receiver that supports this specification MUST support a new push endpoint that receives multiple SETs in a single call.
 This endpoint MUST be capable of serving HTTP POST {{RFC7231}} requests.
 This endpoint MUST be TLS {{RFC8446}} enabled and MUST reject any communication not using TLS.
-The Transmitter obtains the multi-push endpoint outside the scope of this specification.
+The Transmitter obtains this endpoint from the Receiver outside the scope of this specification.

 # SET delivery semantics

-In a multi-push based SET delivery using HTTP over TLS, zero or more SETs are delivered in a JSON {{RFC8259}} document to the SET Receiver.
+In this SET delivery using HTTP over TLS, zero or more SETs are delivered in a JSON {{RFC8259}} document to the SET Receiver.
 The receiver either acknowledges the successful receipt of the SETs or indicates failure in processing of one or more SETs in a JSON document to the Transmitter.

 After successful (acknowledged) SET delivery, SET Transmitters are not required to retain or record SETs for retransmission.
 Once a SET is acknowledged, the SET Recipient SHALL be responsible for retention, if needed.
 Transmitters may also discard undelivered SETs under deployment-specific conditions, such as if they have not been acknowledged (successful or failure) for over too long a period of time or if an excessive amount of storage is needed to retain them.